 - Add condensed milk if adding, saffron soaked in luke-warm milk or food colour and cardamom.
 Keep stirring for 4 minutes.

-- Add a tsp ghee in regular intervals and keep stirring until the halwa starts leaving the pan.
+- Add a teaspoon ghee in regular intervals and keep stirring until the halwa starts leaving the pan.
 After that very soon say 3 minutes, you will see whitish bubbles start appearing at the bottom where you stir.
 This is the right stage and pour in a greased plate to let it cool down.

 - While grinding the almonds, after the few seconds of grinding, make sure you wipe off the sides and lids of the mixer to ensure even texture.